 An airline, on the other hand, wants a sure thing.
 It wants cheeks in seats, or, more precisely, it wants the money from those tickets.
 Once you commit to a fare, it’s in the carrier’s best interest to make it difficult to change.
 So it hits you with fees for making changes and it almost certainly gave Travelocity a hard time when it tried to make a single tweak to your multi-itinerary trip.

 How could you have prevented this?
 First, you should have stayed off the phone as much as possible.
 Some flight changes can be made online — it’s not clear if yours was one of them — but I would have tried that before phoning Travelocity.
 When you were connected with an agent who you couldn’t understand, you could have asked for another representative or simply ended the call (politely) and called back until you got through to someone who could speak your language.
+(Related: Am I in some kind of bureaucratic travel hell?)

 As for the refund, the phone is the least efficient way to inquire about that.
 Put your request in writing.
 Send an email.
 Your case will get a tracking number and Travelocity will be able to refer to it whenever you inquire about the money.
+(Related: Paris for 10 euros at night, make that 100 euros.)

+You reached out to my advocacy team for help.
 I asked Travelocity to have another look at your case.
 It promised to investigate, but five months later, you still hadn’t received your money.
 So I asked the company again, and this time, it issued a full refund.